lauralowes/DS-User-Guide-OpenSeesModelingRCWalls/user-guide/docs/usecases/lowes/usecase.md

 ## Seismic Response of Concrete Walls

-Modeling Reinforced Concrete Walls Using OpenSees Layered Shell Elements and Using Jupyter Notebooks to Create Input Files and Post Process Results
+Modeling the Earthquake Response of Reinforced Concrete Walls Using OpenSees and Jupyter Notebooks

 ///

-**Josh Stokley - University of Washington**  <br>
+**Josh Stokley - Boeing Corporation**  <br>
 **Laura Lowes - University of Washington**

 *Key Words: OpenSees, Jupyter, HPC*

-The purpose of this use case is to facilitate OpenSees simulation and evaluation of simulation results for flexure-controlled reinforced concrete wall tests documented in [Shegay et al. (2021)](https://doi.org/10.17603/ds2-r12q-t415).
-Wall test specimen response to axial and cyclic lateral loading is simulated using a layered shell element as well as the plane stress concrete constitutive model developed by [Lu et al.](https://http://www.luxinzheng.net/download/OpenSEES/En_THUShell_OpenSEES.html) and implemented for use in OpenSees and OpenSeesMP.
-A Jupyter notebook is provided that creates, for each wall specimen identified by the user, a tcl script that builds an OpenSees model of the wall test specimen to support OpenSees analysis to compute wall response for the axial load and lateral displacement histories applied in the laboratory.
-Additional Jupyter notebooks are provided that post-process OpenSees simulation data to provide measured and simulated load-displacement histories as well as movies of simulated stress fields and simulated crack patterns.
-This use case uses jupyter notebooks to model these walls with shell elements and uses OpenSeesMP on DesignSafe to simulate the models.
-The documentation of this use case will use a single wall, RW1, as an example to understand the workflow and objectives of this use case.
+The purpose of this use case is to facilitate OpenSees simulation and evaluation of simulation results for the flexure and flexure-shear controlled reinforced concrete wall tests documented in the [Shegay et al. (2021)](https://doi.org/10.17603/ds2-r12q-t415).
+Wall test specimen response to axial and cyclic lateral loading is simulated using a layered shell element as well as the plane stress concrete constitutive model developed and implemented for use in OpenSees and OpenSeesMP by [Lu et al.](https://http://www.luxinzheng.net/download/OpenSEES/En_THUShell_OpenSEES.html).
+A Jupyter notebook is provided that creates, for each wall specimen identified by the user, a tcl script that builds an OpenSees model of the wall test specimen including boundary conditions to support OpenSees analysis to simulate wall response for the axial load and lateral displacement histories applied in the laboratory.
+Additional Jupyter notebooks are provided that post-process OpenSees simulation data to compare measured and simulated load-displacement histories as well as movies of simulated stress fields and simulated crack patterns.
+Results are provided below for planar wall specimen RW1 tested by Thomsen and Wallace [Thomsen and Wallace, 2004] to facilitate understand of the Jupyter notebook workflow and its products.

 ### Resources

 #### Jupyter Notebooks
-The following Jupyter notebooks are available to facilitate the analysis of each case.
-They are described in details in this section.
-You can access and run them directly on DesignSafe by clicking on the "Open in DesignSafe" button.
+The following Jupyter notebooks are available to support model building for OpenSees and visualization of simualtion results.
+These notebooks are described in detail below.
+These notebooks can accessed and executed on DesignSafe by clicking on the "Open in DesignSafe" button.

 | Scope | Notebook |
 | :-------: | :---------:  |